United Empire Loyalist: Memory and historiography

 The Loyalists paid attention to their history developing an idealized image of themselves in which they took great pride.
 In 1898, Henry Coyne provided a glowing depiction:

 According to Canadian historians Margaret Conrad and Alvin Finkel, Coyne's memorial incorporates essential themes that have often been incorporated into patriotic celebrations.
 The Loyalist tradition, as explicated by Murray Barkley and Norman Knowles, includes:

 Conrad and Finkel point out some exaggerations: only a small percentage of the Loyalists were colonial elite.
 In fact Loyalists were drawn from every stratum of colonial society, and few suffered violence and hardship.
 About 20 percent would later return to the United States.
 Most were loyal to all things British, but other Loyalists supported the United States in the War of 1812.
 Conrad and Finkel conclude:

-From the 1870s many of their descendants returned to the United States in pursuit of cheaper land.
-In the New England States alone, greater than 10% of the population can trace its roots to the Maritime Provinces (2 million more of 14 million inhabitants or roughly 15% are part or wholly of French Canadian descent).
+From the 1870s, many of their descendants returned to the United States in pursuit of cheaper land.
+In the New England states alone, more than 10% of the population can trace their roots to the Maritime Provinces.
+Two million more of 14 million inhabitants, or roughly 15%, are part or wholly of French Canadian descent.